karthikbadam/Vistrates/README.md

-<span style="background-color: #FFFF00">Note: This repository is currently under development.
-It will be updated with the examples presented in our paper and a wiki for installation and usage instructions.</span>
+<mark>Note: This repository is currently under development.
+It will be updated with the examples presented in our paper and a wiki for installation and usage instructions.</mark>

 # Vistrates Framework and Packages